void-ripper/mccloud/README.md

 This a simple peer to peer blockchain network.

 **Features:**
++ Does not waste your electricity, like other algorithms.
 + Secp256k1 for public and private keys for each node.
 + Nodes communicated via AES-256-CBC.
 + Zstd compresses data blocks.